brucejo75/Helpful-docs/Setup Independent Mongo Process.md

   1. My Mongo config options - this will tell give you a set of config options that are necessary for setting up this DB.
   2. Start the database.
   3. Initialize replica set.  - to get the replica set working you need to do an [`rs.initiate()`](https://docs.mongodb.com/manual/reference/method/rs.initiate/).
+  4. Intialize the admin DB and your DB.
-  4. Set up an oplog reader user in your mongo DB.
+  5. Set up an oplog reader user in your mongo DB.
-  5. Set up environment variables and run meteor.
+  6. Set up environment variables and run meteor.

 ###1.
 My Mongo [config options](https://docs.mongodb.com/manual/reference/configuration-options/)